 Principle 1 - A risk averse management approach which has in place a harvest strategy and harvest control rules that have ensured the limit reference point has not been approached despite the stock suffering poor recruitment in recent years.
 The stock is neither overfished (i.e. depleted) nor subject to overfishing.
+However, the assessment team did highlight that there was limited evidence on the effect of the fishery on stock structure and whether this has had an adverse affect on recruitment.

-Principle 2 - There has and continues to be significant research into the GOA ecosystem and the implementation of policies with respect to monitoring and minimizing the effects of fishing on habitats and protected, endangered and threatened species.
+Principle 2 - There has and continues to be significant research into the GOA ecosystem and the implementation of policies with respect to monitoring and minimizing the effect of the fishery on habitats and protected, endangered and threatened species.
+However, further research and information gathering is required with respect to the effect of fishery on the conservation status of bait species and the amount and potential impact of lost gear.